herrsmitty8128/rheap/README.md

 # rheap

 `rheap` is a Rust library containing an implementation of a minimum, maximum, d-way heap.
-A complete binary tree in which the value of each node in the tree is either less than (in the case of a minimum heap) or greater than (in the case of a maximum heap) the value of each of its children.
-As a consequence, either the smallest or largest value in the tree is always located at the root of the tree.

 It supports:

 - Maximum heaps